martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 * **Skears Photographic (Northampton):** [http://www.skearsphoto.com](http://www.skearsphoto.com)
 * **Dale Photographic (Leeds):** [http://www.dalephotographic.co.uk](http://www.dalephotographic.co.uk)
 * **Rocky Cameras (Dorset):** I've never ordered from Rocky.
 I've had emails from disgruntled customers of their's asking to remove the listing, and the online reviews imply malpractice on Rocky's behalf.
 However, found on the website is a statement of the owner's health issues which are affecting them and their business.
 The decision is yours whether to use Rocky or not. [http://www.rockycameras.com](http://www.rockycameras.com)
 * **Worldwide Camera Exchange (nr London):** Around for a long time.
 A mix of film and digital.
-Fairly big collection. [http://www.worldwidecameraexchange.co.uk](http://www.worldwidecameraexchange.co.uk)
+Fairly big collection but leave sold items online giving the impression some great gear is available, but isn't! [http://www.worldwidecameraexchange.co.uk](http://www.worldwidecameraexchange.co.uk)
 * **Peter Walnes (Cornwall):** Something of a one-man band whoâ€™s been trading for a long time.
 Quite a varied collection on the website. [https://secure.peterwalnes.com](https://secure.peterwalnes.com)
 * **Camtech Photographic (Cambridge):** Seem to have a decent used film collection of used gear with condition stated, but no specific images to view. [http://www.camtechuk.com/index.php](http://www.camtechuk.com/index.php)
 * **The Camera House (West Yorkshire):** An old looking website with a lot of lists of used kit.
 Some choice stuff by the looks of things. [http://www.the-camera-house.co.uk](http://www.the-camera-house.co.uk)